 More than 4,700 miles is a long way to travel, but Rolf Hapel has a world of expertise to share.

-Hapel, an internationally recognized leader in public libraries, will join the University of Washington Information School this fall as its next Distinguished Practitioner in Residence, focusing on the future of libraries.
+Hapel, an internationally recognized leader in public libraries, joins the University of Washington Information School this fall as its next Distinguished Practitioner in Residence, focusing on the future of libraries.

 Since 2006, Hapel has served as director of Citizens’ Services and Libraries in Aarhus, a city of approximately 340,000 people in central Denmark.
 Previously, he worked in four Danish cities as a librarian, deputy manager and director of public services, and became director of Aarhus Public Libraries in 1994.
 He holds a master’s degree in Digitization and Public Administration from Aarhus University.